Sibghatullah-Laghari/mediconnect/SETUP.md

 ## 🛠️ Prerequisites

-Before starting, ensure the following software is installed on your system:
+Before starting, ensure the following software is installed on your system:-

 * **Docker & Docker Compose** (recommended for a quick setup).
 * **Java Development Kit (JDK 21)** for running the backend locally..